Maik-0000FF/VelocityNvim/CONTRIBUTING.md

 - ❌ Undocumented complex changes
 - ❌ Missing error handling

-## 🎓 Learning Native vim.pack

-### **Essential Concepts**
-- `~/.local/share/nvim/site/pack/user/start/` - Plugin directory
-- `git clone` - Plugin installation
-- `git pull` - Plugin updates
-- `rm -rf` - Plugin removal
-- No abstractions, no magic

-### **Helpful Resources**
-- `:help vim.pack` - Official Neovim documentation
-- `docs/NATIVE-ADVANTAGES.md` - Our philosophy guide
-- `docs/ARCHITECTURE.md` - Technical deep dive
-- `lua/plugins/manage.lua` - Reference implementation

 ## 💬 Community Guidelines

 ### **Be Respectful**
 - Respect the native vim.pack philosophy
 - Provide constructive feedback
-- Help newcomers learn native approaches
+- Help newcomers understand the codebase

 ### **Be Patient**
-- Code reviews focus on education
+- Code reviews focus on quality and clarity
-- We explain WHY native approaches are better
+- We explain WHY specific approaches are used
-- Learning curve is part of the process
+- Take time to understand the architecture

 ### **Be Collaborative**
-- Share knowledge about native vim.pack
+- Share insights about vim.pack implementation
-- Document lessons learned
+- Document important decisions
-- Help improve the native ecosystem
+- Help improve the project

 ## 🐛 Reporting Issues